-- For best results take 1 capsule daily or as professionally directed.
+- For best results take 1 capsule daily, preferably with breakfast.

-- For anyone unable to swallow capsules, the capsule can be opened and the contents sprinkled into cool food or drinks.
+- Suitable from 12 months onwards.
+For those unable to swallow capsules, the capsule can be opened and the contents mixed into cool food or drinks.

 - Do not exceed recommended daily dosage.